 Aligning Work to Future Value.
 Executives in Asia predict that more than one in five jobs in their organization will cease to exist in the next few years.
 However; less than half of HR leaders are mapping the future skills needed in their organization.
 A key challenge for HR is to leverage the right talent analytics to inform decisions on the future size and shape of the organization.
 Only 40% of companies in Asia are currently using analytics to inform their build, buy, borrow or bot strategies.

-“Malaysian employees are becoming more mobile and are moving across the globe more readily and the risk here is that companies will experience a greater talent shortage.
-The national agency TalentCorp Malaysia was set up to begin to address this challenge,” said Prashant Chadha, CEO of Mercer Malaysia.
+“There’s an ongoing trend that experienced employees in Malaysia are moving across the globe to seek opportunities outside Malaysia and the risk here is that companies experience a greater talent shortage.
+In response, the government is encouraging initiatives to address this challenge,” said Prashant Chadha, CEO, Mercer Malaysia.

 “But organizations have a significant opportunity with the new generation of workers who are motivated to learn diverse skills and many of whom are keen to build their future in Malaysia.
-At the same time a lot of companies are investing in Malaysia for their long-term growth plans and bringing in new roles.
-The question is how quickly can companies provide reskilling for new roles and new employees to maximise this opportunity.”
+The question is how quickly can companies provide reskilling for certain new roles to maximize this opportunity.
+At the same time a lot of companies are investing and expanding their operations in Malaysia which is creating new types of roles.”

 Building Brand Resonance.
 What matters to employees and job seekers is the way a company conducts business and upholds the values of its brand.
 In a social, transparent world, the lines are blurring between a company’s consumer brand and its talent value proposition (TVP).
 Successful companies ensure that their brand resonates with all workforce segments.
 In Asia, thriving employees are three times more likely to work for a company that supports flexible working and are seven times more likely to work for a company that ensures equity in pay/promotion decisions.